 Our aim for the future of the farm is to continue regenerating the soils and plants and introduce multiple enterprises that overlap and benefit each other.

 After Glen’s parents completed a Grazing for Profit school in the early nineties, he saw there were alternative production methods to what he was being taught at university in his Bachelor of Agricultural Economics.
 He started researching Keyline Farming techniques and then worked as a consultant focused on holistic management and sustainable grazing with Resource Consulting Services.

 After starting their family Glen and Lucinda returned to Armidale, where Lucinda works for Landcare.
 Glen started working with regional businesses advising and developing business plans for a wide array of enterprises.
-This included working on the development of some social enterprise plans with local communities, such as the Roxy Cinema in Bingara, NSW.
-In 2003 Glen joined other locals on a regional development project in ecotourism.
-This began as an idea by locals to create a long distance walking trail from the tablelands to the coast but then turned into a 10-year project to create opportunities in the region for eco and sustainable tourism.
+This included working on the development of some social enterprise plans with local communities and regional development of ecotourism.

 Glen developed the first sustainable and regenerative farming tour, which took a small group of farmers to New York, Vermont, Pennsylvania, Virginia and California visiting Joel Salatin’s Polyface Farm, Rodale Institute for research in organic farming and the Centre for Agriculture Economy in Harwick Vermont.

-Glen is continuing development of the regenerative food and farming tours, with the launch of a new series in 2017 with both Australian and overseas programs.
+Glen is continuing development of the regenerative food and farming tours, with the launch of a new series with both Australian and overseas programs.
 For more information on current programs>.
 We are also delivering a range of workshops and field days.